CODE OF CONDUCT FOR LES GRAPPES' PARTNER WINEMAKERS

 Continuous improvement

-the establishment of appropriate procedures, objectives, tools and indicators,
+the establishment of appropriate procedures, objectives, tools, and indicators,

 performance evaluation,

-monitoring action plans and schedules.
+monitoring of action plans and schedules.

 Anti-corruption efforts